BruinAI/bruinai.org/README.md

 <br>

 Designed in Webflow \
-Hosted with Apache2 with SSL/TLS Certificated provided by LetsEncrypt and Certbot
+Deployed with Github Actions, AWS: CodePipeline, S3, Route 53, and Cloudfront

 <br>